hejny/kiwi-js-week/README.md

+# `This app was made on a competition and not maintained for a long time.
+So expect a very pure code quality.`

 # Kiwi search

 This is simple React project created for [Kiwi.com Modern JS weekend](https://jsweekend.cz/).
 It is based on [Create React App](https://github.com/facebook/create-react-app).